-Our approach when dealing with any peer on peer abuse would be dealt with in line with our antibullying and behaviour policy.
+Our approach when dealing with any peer on peer abuse is in line with our anti-bullying and behaviour policy.

-- Staff will listen to both sides of an argument involving peer on peer abuse - We will listen to the views of other children and adults who have witnessed the alleged abuse - Parents of both the victim and perpetrator will be made aware of the alleged abuse and will be asked to support the school in any sanctions imposed - Disciplinary processes are applied fairly, consistently and reasonably and take account of special educational needs, disabilities and vulnerability of students - The school will put in measures to support both the victim and the perpetrator.
-E.g. access and support from the Pastoral Co-ordinator. - Multi Agency Services will be used to support both the victim and perpetrator where necessary

-• The incident will be regularly evaluated and updated to ensure that the support is sufficient and that the victim is kept safe.
+- Staff will listen to both sides of an argument involving peer on peer abuse - We will listen to the views of other children and adults who have witnessed the alleged abuse - Parents of both the victim and perpetrator will be made aware of the alleged abuse and will be asked to support the school in any sanctions imposed - Disciplinary and reflection processes are applied fairly, consistently and reasonably and take account of special educational needs, disabilities and vulnerability of students - The school will put in measures to support both the victim and the perpetrator.
+E.g. access and support from the Safeguarding officer or pastoral team. - Multi Agency Services will be used to support both the victim and perpetrator where necessary - The incident will be regularly evaluated and updated to ensure that the support is sufficient and that the victim is kept safe in line with our anti-bullying policy.